seydoudia/portfolio_optimization/README.md

 - The dic_metrics and dic2use file represent the metrics computed with and without carbon penalization.

-For more project on Data Science, Energy and Sustainability, follow this [link](https://seydoudia.github.io/Data-Science-portfolio/)
+For more projects on Data Science, Energy and Sustainability, follow this [link](https://seydoudia.github.io/Data-Science-portfolio/)